 Science fiction and actual science may be aligning.
-That’s because NASA scientists have discovered something they can’t explain any way other than that they may have found evidence of a parallel universe.
+That’s because NASA scientists have discovered something they can’t explain but that others take as a sign that they may have found evidence of a parallel universe.

 This discovery was made by the NASA-sponsored research group Antarctic Impulsive Transient Antenna, or ANITA.
 The group was funded for $35 million in 2003 to look for and study “ghostly particles that fill the universe,” according to NASA.
 The project uses a specially made balloon that “detects radio waves emitted when high-energy neutrinos interact in the Antarctic ice shelf,” NASA reported.
 The mission is being led by Peter W. Gorham of the University of Hawaii at Manoa in Honolulu.

 Antarctica was the chosen place for study because of its “cold dry air where there is little or no radio noise to distort its findings,” according to the Daily Star, who reported, “there is a constant ‘wind’ of high energy particles coming from outer space – some of which are a million times more powerful than anything we can generate ourselves.”

 According to New Scientist, the balloon, which holds antennae, would go up for a month and scan thousands of miles of antarctic air looking for high-energy particles coming down from space.
 After two flights over more than two years, the results only yielded brief moments of background noise but nothing else.